-The kind public is also informed that in accordance with the Decree (Prime Ministerial Decree) of March 9, 2020 this office will remain closed to the public with immediate effect.
+The kind public is also informed that in accordance with the national Decree of March 9, 2020 this office will remain closed to the public with immediate effect.

 We remain open through telephone number 0571 42745 or via email email@example.com